otoolep/syslog-gollector/README.md

 Consult the RFC to learn what each of these fields is.
 The TIMESTAMP field must be in [RFC3339](http://www.ietf.org/rfc/rfc3339.txt) format.
 Lines not matching this format are dropped by the syslog-gollector.

-Checking out the "Running" section for hints on how to suitably configure Syslog clients.
+Check out the "Running" section for hints on how to easily configure Syslog clients to emit log mesages in the right format.

 Multi-line Support
 ------------